Skip to main content

 Irregular

 Irregular galaxies have no definite structure.
 The stars are bunched up but the patches are randomly distributed throughout the galaxy.
 Some irregulars have a lot of dust and gas so star formation is possible.
 Some are undergoing a burst of star formation now, so many H II regions are seen in them.
-Others have very little star formation going on in them (even some of those with a lot of gas and dust still in them).

 Most irregulars are small and faint.
 The dwarf irregulars may be the most common type of galaxy in the universe (or maybe the dwarf ellipticals are).
 The estimates of the number of dwarf irregulars and dwarf ellipticals are based on the proportions of these types of galaxies in nearby groups.
 The dwarf galaxies far away are too faint to be seen and are, therefore, overlooked in surveys of the sky.
 Perhaps if the dwarf galaxies were brighter,